 I am developing a new course (CLASS 291: Introduction to Scientific Terminology), aimed primarily at students with an interest in the Sciences.
 So much of scientific vocabulary is derived from Greek and Latin roots, and so an understanding of those roots and the language of science can help students master scientific vocabulary.
 Because most of the available material is aimed largely at medical sciences and medical terminology, and so excludes terminology of botany, geography, biology (to name just a few!), I am developing a new course book intended to teach students the roots of scientific English, the nature of scientific language, and the influence of the Classics on the Sciences.
 (The Liberal Arts and STEM are better when we view them as STEAM!)

 Other courses I teach include are our literature in translation courses: Classical Lit (CLASS 221), Greek Lit (CLASS 321), Roman Lit (322), and special topics courses involving specific literature and culture topics (eg Augustan Literature, or Periclean Athens), and our popular courses on Magic and Witchcraft in the ancient world and on Ancient Science, Technology, and Medicine (CLASS 294).

-Representative works of Greek literature and their cultural context.
+Representative works of Latin and Greek literature and their cultural context.
 All readings in English.
 Prerequisite: CLASS 102, 221 or consent of Department.